3 Ways Marketers Can Make Social Media a Better Place

 By posting positive and authentic content

 Not only will marketers associate positivity to their brand when they post positive content on social media, they are also increasing their likelihood of going viral.
-A University of Pennsylvania study revealed that surprising, interesting, or practically useful content are positively linked to virality.
-This underlines the importance of taking individual-level psychological processes in consideration when targeting collective outcomes through social media marketing.
+A University of Pennsylvania study revealed that surprising, interesting, or practically useful content is positively linked to virality.
+This underlines the importance of taking individual-level psychological processes into consideration when targeting collective outcomes through social media marketing.

 Samples of “positive posts” that people prefer sharing online, as shown in a New York Times study cited here, are as follows):